 Distance from Sydney: 3hr drive // South Coast Perfect for: Couples weekend from Sydney and families

-Just below Jervis Bay is a local favourite Sydney getaway, Mollymook.
+Just below Jervis Bay is one of the best getaways in New South Wales called Mollymook.
 Expect beautiful beaches, loads of kid friendly activities and so much more for a couples getaway or family weekend away.

 Things to do in Mollymook Mollymook is all about sitting back and relaxing.
 If you’re looking for a couples weekend away, look no further.
 Learn to surf, visit Spa By The Sea or go on a wine tour to nearby wineries with Wine Knot Tour.
-For families, check out the blowhole, Mollymook Markets (held every fifth Sunday on the beach) and Funland in Ulladulla.
 A bit further up the coast is a magical rockpool called Mermaid Lagoon in Berrara, with crystal clear turquoise water!

 Public Transport Friendly?
 Yes!
 It will take more than 5 hours to catch a train and multiple buses.